-In cases of Serious Violations, the Respondent shall have no fewer than ten (10) Days' notice of the hearing, unless such time limit is waived by the Respondent.
-Notice is sufficient if the letter is mailed via first class, registered, or certified mail to the Respondent's current address as shown in the Banner System on the date of mailing, or via email to the Respondent's UNC Charlotte email address.
-All claims of failure to receive adequate notice are waived by the Respondent if the Respondent appears at the hearing and does not formally raise the issue of adequate notice at the first opportunity.
+In cases of Serious Violations, the Respondent and Complainant shall have no fewer than ten (10) Days' notice of the hearing, unless such time limit is waived by the Respondent or Complainant.
+Notice is sufficient if the letter is mailed via first class, registered, or certified mail to the Respondent's and Complainant's current addresses as shown in the Banner System on the date of mailing, or via email to the Respondent's and Complainant's UNC Charlotte email addresses.
+All claims of failure to receive adequate notice are waived by the Respondent or Complainant if the Respondent or Complainant appears at the hearing and does not formally raise the issue of adequate notice at the first opportunity.